 The vRealize Automation Cloud Template above basically will deploy a minion and assign the minionId to it (in this case I will input the minion id at deployment time) and then we are instructing SaltStack to run the /apache/init.sls state file which will install apache on the linux machine.
 The remote access is used for initial connection to the minion for agent installation.

-Once the minion is deployed to my onprem-master then it shows up in SaltStack Config under Minions:
+Once the minion is deployed to my onprem-controller then it shows up in SaltStack Config under Minions:

 Under Activity –> Completed section you will also see some jobs having been run: